Tayyiba Haneef-Park

-Tayyiba Mumtaz Haneef-Park (born March 23, 1979) is a retired American indoor volleyball player.
+Tayyiba Mumtaz Haneef-Park (born March 23, 1979) is an American indoor volleyball head coach and former player who is the head coach of the San Diego Mojo of the Pro Volleyball Federation (PVF).
 She played at the 2004 Summer Olympics in Athens, Greece, where the team finished in 5th place.
 Haneef-Park also competed in the 2008 Beijing Olympics, where she won a silver medal with team USA.
 After her pregnancy in 2010, she returned to Team USA to repeat their silver medal performance at the 2012 London Olympics.
 Both times USA lost to Brazil.
-She is currently the Director of Basketball Administration for the UC Irvine Women's basketball team.

 High school and personal life

 Haneef-Park was born in Upland, California, to Mobarik and Patricia Haneef.
 She grew up in Laguna Hills, California, and attended Laguna Hills High School from 1993–1997 where she led the Hawks to the 1997 DII title and was named the California Athlete of the Year and was the Pacific Coast MVP.
 She also participated in track and field, winning the CIF California State Meet in the high jump in 1997.

 Her name, Tayyiba, is Arabic.
 Her father's family is Muslim, but she is not.

 Her cousin, Tari Phillips, is a former WNBA player currently playing basketball in Italy.

 Haneef-Park, who married U.S. Air Force pilot Anthony Park in May 2007, announced her pregnancy on August 21, 2009, through Facebook.
 The baby was due in March 2010.
 She resumed training with the U.S. national team in the summer of 2010.

 In 2009, Haneef-Park joined Jennifer Joines Tamas appearing on Dr. Phil discussing their exceptional height.
 Haneef-Park is the third tallest Olympic volleyball player, marginally behind two Russian players.